HIGHLIGHTS

 When it comes to dimensions, the Rizta stretches 1850 mm in length, 750 mm in width, and stands 1140 mm tall.
 It rides on a 1285 mm wheelbase.

-With a ground clearance of 165 mm, it confidently handles city speed bumps and potholes, but beyond urban, this might not be quite up for the task.
-But at 125 kg of kerb weight, it feels light enough to maneuver through traffic.
+With a ground clearance of 165 mm, it confidently handles city speed bumps and potholes, but beyond urban areas, this might not be quite up for the task.
+But a well spreaded 125 kg of kerb weight (most of it coming from the battery pack) allows a light maneuverability through traffic.

 One of its standout features is the seat.
 At 900 mm in length, it’s the longest and widest seat in the segment, offering generous comfort for both rider and pillion.